 MODEM’s activities are overseen by a Leadership Committee, who act as the charity’s Trustees.
 They are elected by members.

-Sue Miller works in the Methodist Church’s Connexional Team, where she is involved in the continuing development of ministers.
+Sue Miller is Director of the Susanna Wesley Foundation at the University of Roehampton.
+Before that, she used to work in the Methodist Church’s Connexional Team, where she was involved in the continuing development of ministers.
 She enabled the implementation of ministerial development review, and is a member of the ecumenical Quality in Formation Panel.
 Sue began her career as a graduate trainee with the Department of Employment.
 She completed a Masters degree in Manpower Studies (human aspects of management), before moving to Westminster Business School, where she became a Principal Lecturer in Leadership and Development.
 Sue has always had an interest in the relationship between church organisation and management and leadership models, believing that Christian contexts potentially provide opportunities for their application in new ways.
 She is a member of a Baptist church.

-Rachel is an Assistant Curate in the Avon Valley Partnership, in the Diocese of Winchester (six churches in and around Fordingbridge.)
+Rachel is Vicar of Pennington, in the Diocese of Winchester.
 She trained for ministry with an MA from STETS, based at Sarum College; where she is now a trustee.
 Prior to ordination, following an MBA from Southampton, she worked for a number of years leading the Customer Journey programme for Carnival UK (P&O Cruises & Cunard), leading organisational change.
 Alongside this, she was part of rolling out their leadership training programme across the shoreside offices as well as onboard the fleet of ships.
 Outside work, Rachel can often be found playing a variety of board games or following various creative pursuits – most recently making her own set of liturgical vestments.

 Jonathan Emptage, Membership Secretary